 We look forward to seeing who has accessed their own account and read some of the wonderful books they have been allocated.
 Don’t forget rewards can be earnt on BUG CLUB by reading the books and then answering questions about the text.

-This term and next we are planning on visiting the woods on a regular basis.
-During our trips to the woods we will be exploring a range of different learning and will hopefully be having a bonfire for one of these visits.
-However in order to organise these trips to the woods we need to have a selection of parent helpers (minimum 4 extra adults).
+Last term we had a wonderful trip to the woods, where the children enjoyed building dens, climbing trees, using magnifying glasses to find different creatures within the environment and then creating some feelings faces with clay.
+We would love to continue with this during Term 6, however we need at least 4 parent helpers to be allowed to do this.
+Please could you let either of us know if you would be available to help with this.
 It would be extremely useful if we could have a list of parents/carers that would be able to help with these trips.
 At this time we are unable to state the days that we will be going therefore a list of parents/carers that could be flexible would be extremely helpful.